Geraldine Mary Harmsworth Park

 How to get here

 Tube and train - Elephant and Castle and Lambeth North

 Bus - 3, 12, 53, 148, 453, C10, 344, 360, 59, 159

 Bike - cycle racks by the sports pavilion and at the museum's main entrance; cycle hire stations are nearby in Geraldine Street and Kennington Road

 Facilities and features

-- toilets - located at the cafe
+- toilet located at the kiosk

 - Art in the park - sculptures in the Tibetan Peace Garden by Hamish Horsley and Soviet Memorial by Sergei Shcherbakov